 The sign indicates a place where fresh and natural products are sold.
 The Publix logo narrows the search area, showing that the network points are always near the house.
-The store will become the center where residents of the area go to shop.
+The store will become the center where residents shop.

 Publix is a trademark of Publix Super Markets, Inc., a regional grocery chain from the USA.
-It is privately held and wholly owned by members of the Jenkins family and employees of the corporation.
+It is privately held and wholly owned by members of the Jenkins family and the corporation’s employees.
 Supermarkets operate throughout the southeastern zone of the country, including Florida, Georgia, Alabama, Virginia, North Carolina, Tennessee, and South Carolina.
-The largest number of retail outlets (831) are concentrated in the state of Florida.
+The largest number of retail outlets (831) is concentrated in Florida.
 The central office is located in Lakeland.
 The organization’s founder is George W. Jenkins, who registered it in 1930.
-It ranks 12th among the top 100 American firms regarding work conditions.
-These are the data for Fortune magazine for 2019.
+It ranks 12th among the top 100 American firms for working conditions.
+These are the Fortune magazine data for 2019.
 And Forbes ranked it 7th on the list of America’s largest private companies.

 The store chain was opened by someone well-versed in sales: before that, Jenkins had been a manager and salesman at Piggly Wiggly for four years.
 He established his first retail outlet in Winter Haven, Florida, in a 3,000-square-foot building.
 Five years later, he launched a second store called the Economy Food Store.

-Despite the Great Depression raging in the country, its commercial network was profitable, so in 1940 the owner opened the first supermarket.
-It had the latest technology: air conditioning, music, freezers, refrigerated display cases, automatic doors, and flower and donut sales departments.
+Despite the Great Depression raging across the country, the commercial network was profitable, so in 1940, the owner opened the first supermarket.
+It had the latest technology: air conditioning, music, freezers, refrigerated display cases, automatic doors, and departments for flower and donut sales.
 After World War II, businessman George W. Jenkins bought competing American grocery stores and replaced them with Publix Super Markets.

 In 1957, the entrepreneur launched a full-service bakery at each outlet.
 They have supplanted donut departments.
 In addition to bakery products, the commercial network also produces delicacies, dairy products, and other food products.
-It currently has 1,239 points of sale located domestically.
+It currently has 1,239 points of sale in the domestic market.

 Meaning and History